ark-sys/Interceptor/README.md

 If the file is compiled with the -pie option, DYN type symbol will be detected.
 In this case we will access `/proc/pid/maps` to retrieve memory start address (since in this scenario addresses will be in a random place in memory) that we will add to the evaluated functions

-Once we know the address of the functions and we have access to memory file relative to a pid than we can do all sorts of operations such as :
+Once we know the address of the functions and we have access to the memory file relative to a pid than we can do all sorts of operations such as :
 - Set breakpoints
 - Set indirect calls that will help us to call other functions
 - Directly write functions in some areas in memory